carbon-language/carbon-lang/llvm/docs/SphinxQuickstartTemplate.rst

 ~half of this document (starting with `Example Section`_) gives examples which should cover 99% of use cases.

 Let me say that again: focus on *content*.
+But if you really need to verify Sphinx's output, see ``docs/README.txt`` for information.

 Once you have finished with the content, please send the ``.rst`` file to llvm-commits for review.